-Environments allow you to manage your splits throughout your development lifecycle — from local development to staging and production.
+Environments allow you to manage your feature flags throughout your development lifecycle, from local development to staging and production.

-When you first create your account, your Default workspace will be provided with two environments.
-By default, these two environments are named Staging and Production.
+When you first create your account, your default workspace is provided with two environments which are named Staging and Production by default.
 Each environment is automatically set up with its own API keys.
 These API keys are used to connect the Split SDK to a specific environment.

-Each split that you create has its own set of targeting rules in each environment making it easy to define different targeting rules in your staging and production environments.
-This allows you to quickly change the targeting rules for a specific split for quality testing on your staging environment with confidence that the Split is not enabled for users on your production environments.
+Each feature flag that you create has its own set of targeting rules in each environment making it easy to define different targeting rules in your staging and production environments.
+This allows you to quickly change the targeting rules for a specific feature flag for quality testing on your staging environment with confidence that the feature flag is not enabled for users on your production environments.

 You can manage your environments for each workspace from your Admin settings.
-Here, you can add new environments or edit existing.
+You can also add new environments or edit existing.

-The environments section provides you and your team insights into the splits configured in each environment.
+The Environments section provides you and your team insights into the feature flags configured in each environment.
 Teams can now easily toggle between any environment via the environments dropdown.

-Navigate to the environments icon to quickly see the status of each split in a given environment and a log of split changes to quickly see any modifications made by your team.
-Summary statistics and sorting provide an easy starting point to find the splits you and your team are managing.
+Navigate to the environments icon to quickly see the status of each feature flag in a given environment and a log of feature flag changes to quickly see any modifications made by your team.
+Summary statistics and sorting provide an easy starting point to find the feature flags you and your team are managing.

-A. You can quickly rename environments to match your deployment process as well update their permissions.
+- Rename environments to match your deployment process as well update their permissions by clicking Edit.

 - Add additional environments by clicking Create environment.

 A developer can set up a feature flag on their development machine without the SDK requiring network connectivity.
 This is called the localhost environment.
 This environment does not show up in the user interface because, by definition, that requires network connectivity.
 To configure your SDK for this mode, refer to your language SDK guide.